 - Legendary chocolate cake dating back to the early 1800s

-- Available in almost every coffee house
+- Available in almost every coffee house and Konditorei

 - See also:

-What is it?
+What is a Sachertorte?

 The Sachertorte’s history

 France and Britain were getting a touch too friendly with each other, the ink was still fresh on Belgium’s borders, and political squabbling across the wider German Confederation demanded constant care.

-Not to mention the troublesome Prussians.
+(Not to mention the troublesome Prussians.)

 When you’re managing the future of Europe, the last thing you need to worry about is the dinner menu.
-So pity the poor Prince when his chef was too sick to make a much-desired dessert for the diplomat’s guests one night.
+So pity the poor prince when his chef was too sick to make a much-desired dessert for the diplomat’s guests one night.

-Fortunately for Metternich (and us), the chef’s young apprentice was on hand to rescue the situation with a rather splendid chocolate cake of his own making.
+Fortunately for Metternich (and us), the chef’s young apprentice rescued the situation with a rather splendid chocolate cake of his own making.

-Where to get a Sachertorte?
+Where can you get a Sachertorte?

-With its wooden boxes, nostalgic burgundy wrapping, and chocolate “Hotel Sacher Wien” seal, the “Original Sacher-Torte” makes a wonderful gift or souvenir.
+With its wooden boxes, nostalgic burgundy wrapping, and chocolate “Hotel Sacher Wien” seal, the “Original Sacher-Torte” makes a fine gift or souvenir.

 Another traditional version is the Sachertorte sold by the Demel coffee house and confectioners, founded in 1786, and whose home is also in the centre (at Kohlmarkt 14).

-Eduard Sacher actually refined his recipe while working at Demel, a shared heritage that once led to the “cake wars” over who gets to call their Sachertorte the original.
+Eduard Sacher actually refined his recipe while working at Demel, a shared heritage that once led to the “cake disputes” over who gets to call their Sachertorte the original.
 Demel also sell their Sachertorte in lovely presentation boxes.